jmorrell/cloudflare-read-zip-file-example/README.md

 ## Limitations

+### In-memory

 This simple implementation reads the whole zip file into memory.
 Given that workers are limited to 128MB of memory it will fail on anything approaching that size.

 You could refactor it to use HTTP Ranged reads to read a larger zip archive off of R2, but this is out of scope for me for now, so this is left as an exercise to the reader.

+### Compression methods

+This only support either uncompressed data or data compressed using the "Deflated" method.

 ## Code Structure